 The Prescription for Walking to Help Lower Back Pain

 Physicians and chiropractors are long seen to prescribe walking to lower back pain patients.
 This is written clearly into clinical practice guidelines all around the world.
 Staying active and abstaining from bed rest is advised by Clinical practical guidelines for people with acute low back pain.

-An essential part of the low back recovery phase is exercising for a duration of 10 to 20 minutes 3 times every day as recommended by The American Academy of Orthopedic Surgeons.
+An essential part of the acute and chronic low back pain recovery phase is exercising for a duration of 10 to 20 minutes 3 times every day as recommended by The American Academy of Orthopedic Surgeons.
 This can be anything from a walking session on a treadmill or a stationary bike.

-A Role that healthy Posture Plays
+A Role that Healthy Posture Plays

 In addition to the imbalanced lean, there are certain posture mistakes that you need to avoid.
 These include not keeping your head and eyes forward while walking.
-These mistakes may seem small but are troublesome in the long run, simple corrections to your posture while walking can prevent low back pain on a larger scale.
+These mistakes may seem small but are troublesome in the long run, and simple corrections to your posture while walking can prevent low back pain on a larger scale.